In 2015, an expanded and re-designed version of the visitor's guide to Ricardian sites

 was added to the website.
 It includes information on sites within Great Britain that are associated with Richard III, his family, and with the events of the Wars of the Roses.

-Detailed information on six sites most closely associated with Richard III can be seen on this below.
+Detailed information on eight sites most closely associated with Richard III can be found below.

 Ruins of Barnard CastleBarnard Castle, located on the north bank of the River Tees, is a market town in County Durham which grew up around - and was named for - the castle.

 Barnard Castle: This is what remains of a Norman and 14th century castle granted to Richard in 1475 as part of the Neville inheritance.
 Richard probably undertook some building here as his boar badge can be seen on the slab over an oriel window which was once part of the Great Chamber, now approached by a flight of modern steps on the inside of the curtain wall just south of the Round Tower.
 In the northeast section of the curtain wall is the Brackenbury Tower, named after Sir Robert Brackenbury.
 Unfortunately, the castle fell into ruins after Richard's death.
 The castle is now managed by English Heritage.

 Church of St Mary, Barnard CastleThe Bowes Museum collection includes the carving of a boar which was rescued from a cottage in the town when it was demolished.

 Church of St Mary: Richard founded a chantry here at the same time as the one at Middleham.
 He also paid for extensive works within the church.
 The chancel arch bears corbels with portrait heads of Richard and Edward IV.
 On the outside of the church, there is a carved boar beside the east window of the south transept.

 It was at Bosworth Field, or Redemore Plain as it was known at the time, that Richard III joined battle with the forces of Henry Tudor on 22 August 1485 and it was there that he was to be 'brutally slain', as one account describes his end.